 Your mouth may get dry.
 Chewing sugarless gum or sucking hard candy, and drinking plenty of water may help.
 Contact your doctor if the problem does not go away or is severe.

 This medicine may cause dry eyes and blurred vision.
 If you wear contact lenses you may feel some discomfort.
 Lubricating drops may help.
 See your eye doctor if the problem does not go away or is severe.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 Do not stand or sit up quickly, especially if you are an older patient.
 This reduces the risk of dizzy or fainting spells.
 Alcohol may interfere with the effect of this medicine.
 Avoid alcoholic drinks.

 Keep out of the reach of children.

-Store at room temperature between 15 and 30 degrees C (59 and 86 degrees F).
-Keep container closed tightly.
+Store at room temperature, between 15 and 30 degrees C (59 and 86 degrees F).
+Do not freeze.
+Protect from light and moisture.
+Keep container tightly closed.
 Throw away any unused medicine after the expiration date.